Understanding Dormant Sod

 Winter Lawn Care in Florida: Understanding Dormant Sod

 Even in Florida, winter brings changes to your lawn.
-If you notice your lush St. Augustine, Bermuda, Bahia or Zoysia turning brown, don’t panic—this is completely natural.
-Here’s what’s happening and how you can care for your lawn during the cooler months.
+If your once-lush St. Augustine, Bermuda, Bahia, or Zoysia starts turning brown, don’t panic—this is completely natural.
+Here’s what’s happening and how to care for your grass during the cooler months.

 Why Does Sod Go Dormant?

 Warm-season grasses, including Florida’s native varieties, naturally enter a dormant state when temperatures drop.
-Think of it as “sleep mode” for your grass—its growth slows, and its vibrant green color fades to gold or brown.
-This is a protective measure, not a sign that your lawn is dead.
+Think of it as “sleep mode” for your lawn: growth slows, and the vibrant green color fades to gold or brown.
+This process is a protective measure, not a sign that your lawn is dead.

-Healthy roots: The roots are active underground, ready to thrive when temperatures rise.
+Healthy roots: While the blades may rest, the roots remain active underground, ready to thrive once warmer temperatures return.

-Reduced planting stress: Installing sod in winter avoids the extreme heat of Florida summers, making it easier on your lawn.
+Reduced planting stress: Installing sod in winter avoids the extreme heat of Florida summers, making it easier on your lawn and helping it establish quickly.

-Instant curb appeal: Dormant sod provides immediate coverage, reducing mud, dust, weeds, and soil erosion.
+Instant coverage: Dormant sod provides immediate coverage, helping prevent mud, dust, weeds, and soil erosion while your lawn rests.

 Caring for Dormant Sod

-Watering: Keep sod moist, especially after installation.
-Florida’s winter rains help, but watch for dry or windy days.
+Watering: Keep sod moist, especially right after installation.
+Winter rains in Florida help, but pay attention to dry or windy conditions.

-Proper installation: Lay sod on loose, prepared soil and press it down to ensure good root contact.
+Proper installation: Lay sod on loose, prepared soil and press it down firmly to ensure good root contact and a strong start.

 Follow us!
 Instagram & TikTok: @TheSodLot